Remembrance Day helps parents cope with loss

-This year the candlelight ceremony will be held 5:30 – 7 p.m. on Saturday, Oct.
+This year the candlelight ceremony will be held from 5:30 – 7 p.m. on Monday, Oct.
 15, in the nonprofit hospital’s beautiful Reflection Garden, just outside the main entrance at 14502 W. Meeker Blvd., Sun City West.
 Enter to the main entrance from Granite Valley Drive.

 Speakers, soothing music and poetry will honor the memory of children lost.
 A butterfly release will cap the ceremony.

 “Remembering Our Babies” gives families a time to remember and acknowledge these precious lives.